Ernst vom Rath: Aftermath

 Vom Rath was given a state funeral on 17 November in Düsseldorf, with Hitler and Foreign Minister Joachim von Ribbentrop among those in attendance.
 Germany used the incident to publicize that the Jews had "fired the first shot" in a war on Germany; in his funeral oration, Ribbentrop declared, "We understand the challenge, and we accept it."

 American journalist Dorothy Thompson reported widely on the case and raised funds for Grynszpan's defence in his French trial, which never took place.
 Much to the fury of Grynszpan who wanted to use the "Jewish avenger" defense successfully used by Sholem Schwarzbard at his trial in 1927, Grynszpan's French lawyer Vincent de Moro-Giafferi wanted to use as the defense the allegation that Rath was a homosexual who had seduced Grynszpan, and that Grynszpan had killed Rath as a part of a lover's quarrel.
-Under French law, those convicted of murder for political reasons faced the death penalty, but who committed a crime passionnel were usually given a lesser sentence.
+Under French law, those convicted of murder for political reasons faced the death penalty, but those who committed a crime passionnel were usually given a lesser sentence.

 Grynszpan initially escaped from prison when France fell in 1940, but he was captured by the Nazis and taken back to Germany.
 He was sent to the Sachsenhausen concentration camp to face a trial there, one that Joseph Goebbels planned to turn into Nazi propaganda about an international Jewish conspiracy and to claim it as evidence that Jews had started World War II.

+However, the allegations emerged that vom Rath was a homosexual, and Goebbels learned that Grynszpan was intending to use this claim in his defence at the trial by implying that vom Rath had seduced him.

+By 1941, various sources had made both the Ministry of Justice and the Reich Security Main Office aware that Ernst vom Rath was apparently active in Paris’s homosexual circles and had likely met Herschel Grynszpan there.
+This led to increasing internal reservations about proceeding with the trial.
+For instance, rumours about a homosexual relationship between vom Rath and Grynszpan were already circulating as early as late 1938, particularly in the circles of André Gide.
+The quotations from Gide were suggested to be incorrectly attributed by Corinne Chaponnière in 2015.
+Additionally, Ernst vom Rath’s brother was convicted on 6 June 1941, for "fornication with men".